 bibliography creation program.The following figure shows how it may require three runs of

-(plus a run of bibtex
+pdflatex (plus a run of bibtex) to go from an

-file to an example.pdf
+example.tex file to an example.pdf file:

 You can replace those multiple lines with a single call to

-latexmk -pdflatex example.tex
+latexmk -pdflatex example.tex.

-) and PDF figures (or
+pdflatex) and PDF figures (or

 PNG … more on this later) rather than DVI or PS format for sharing